eugeneivanov-dev/eugeneivanov-dev/README.md

 Current and near-term work includes:

-- self-hosted analytics services
+- operating and comparing self-hosted analytics services
-- monitoring and dashboards
+- expanding monitoring coverage across Linux VMs, HTTP services, and Proxmox
+- refining Grafana dashboards and alert rules
+- validating failure detection, alert delivery, and recovery behavior
-- secure remote access
+- improving secure remote access patterns
-- identity-oriented lab services
-- service documentation and visibility
+- strengthening service documentation and operational visibility
-- continued Linux administration depth
+- continuing Linux administration depth
+- preparing for more repeatable operational workflows

 ---

 ## Engineering Log

-Recent infrastructure work:
+> Recent infrastructure milestones:

 - 2026-03-29 — Deployed Proxmox as the first virtualization node in the lab
 - 2026-03-30 — Built and documented the initial VM-based infrastructure structure
 - 2026-04-03 — Deployed `umami-vm` for self-hosted analytics
 - 2026-04-06 — Deployed `minecraft-vm` as an isolated service workload
-- 2026-04-08 — Began expanding the lab toward a broader multi-VM infrastructure environment
 - 2026-04-10 — Updated the roadmap to reflect a clearer long-term infrastructure direction
 - 2026-04-11 — Added certification planning and a core technical reading path to the roadmap
+- 2026-05-06 — Updated the Umami analytics stack and validated real tracking data after migration
+- 2026-05-07 — Deployed Plausible Analytics as a second self-hosted analytics platform
+- 2026-05-07 — Deployed Matomo Analytics using Docker Compose and Cloudflare Tunnel
+- 2026-05-09 — Prepared a reusable Ubuntu Server VM baseline for Docker-based infrastructure services
+- 2026-05-09 — Deployed Prometheus and Grafana as the core monitoring stack
+- 2026-05-10 — Added Node Exporter monitoring for multiple Linux VMs
+- 2026-05-10 — Added Blackbox Exporter for HTTP service availability checks
+- 2026-05-10 — Added Prometheus PVE Exporter for Proxmox node, VM, and storage metrics
+- 2026-05-11 — Organized Grafana dashboards for Linux VMs, HTTP services, and Proxmox infrastructure
+- 2026-05-11 — Configured Grafana alert rules and SMTP email notifications
+- 2026-05-11 — Published a high-level overview of the self-hosted observability stack
+- 2026-05-12 — Investigated a Grafana memory alert and tuned the Proxmox memory alert threshold

 ---